Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Looking past just the number of times a brand name gets searched in a given geographical area, another important part is those brands’ context.
 If you are offline or take a holistic approach to your marketing strategy, branded searches will get favored over yours.
 Doing this helps Google understand the offline world.
 It might not be highly accurate, but it is a short-term solution to solve consumer needs.

 As users begin to click consistently on your listing or website after performing a search, it will start to show in future searches.
 Your Click Through Rate is a step up from a branded search.
-A CTR indicates to Google that the user finds your listing or website relevant to their inquiry.
+A CTR indicates to Google that the user finds your listing or website relevant to their inquiry, and this is the main reason why CTR manipulation exists.

 Google has never shared, and most likely will never share, how their ranking factors work.
 They have done everything they can to conceal this information.
 That is why SEO practitioners believe there is a mechanism involving CTR relative to the position on the page.
 The first couple of listings will always get the majority of the clicks.

-You will improve your Google My Business Click Through Rate by posting high-quality content, pictures, videos, and powerful descriptions along with a call to action on it.
-Your GMB listing may have fewer options on it, but with a list of excellent reviews, you can stand out between your competitors and rightfully earn a fair share of the clicks.
+You will improve your Google Business Click Through Rate by posting high-quality content, pictures, videos, and powerful descriptions along with a call to action on it.
+Your GMB/GBP listing may have fewer options on it, but with a list of excellent reviews, you can stand out from your competitors and rightfully earn a fair share of the clicks.

 Google products, such as Gmail, YouTube, Search, Maps, and many more, the accounts infrastructure gets unified since they introduced Google My Business.
 Essentially, we are now all logged into every platform at all times across all devices.
 Most devices such as Google Home and Android require that you log in to your Google accounts before you can even use them.